Welcome to the Latin American Studies Masters Graduate Program

-All students are permitted to be employed 25% (10 hours per week).
-(Exception: If you find employment over 25% you will need approval from the Department Chair in the form of an employment exception letter.)
+All students are permitted to be employed at a maximum of 50% (20 hours per week).
+(Exception: If you find employment over 50% you will need approval from the Department Chair in the form of an employment exception letter.)

 - 25% employment as a TA or GSR will cover Registration and Enrollment fees (excluding University Center Fee, Recreation Facility Fee, GSE Fee, and Student Transporation fee estimated @ $272.06 per quarter)

-- Some GSR positions cover Non Resident Tuition (NRT).
+- Some GSR positions cover Non Resident Supplementation Tuition (NRT).
 TA positions do not cover NRT.